aljc/aljc.github.io/notes/thinking-with-machines.md

 # On Thinking With Machines

-<span class="dropcap">I</span>’ve spent the last week in Paris, reading in the evenings and tinkering with a few side projects during the day.
+<span class="dropcap">I</span>’ve spent the last week in Paris, reading Sartre in the evenings and tinkering with a few side projects during the day.
 I didn't intend for the two activities to intersect, but at some point, the combination of distance, philosophy, and practical engineering began informing the same core question: What does it mean to be responsible for the creation of software today?

 ## When the Hierarchy Breaks